Conveyancing for New Builds

 - Poorly fitted appliances

-Once you’ve uncovered these issues, you can take your snagging list back to the developer and request everything to be repaired before completion.
-If they're highlighted after this stage, it could be argued that the damage was due to wear and tear or even by carelessness whilst moving in.
+Once you’ve uncovered these issues, you can take your snagging list back to the developer and request everything is repaired .Its important that the snagging list is prepared before you move into the property.
+If they're highlighted after you’ve moved inthen you run the risk of the developer claiming the issues are due to wear and tear or even carelessness whilst moving in.

 It’s important to note that the developer might not always be able to give a concrete completion date.
 It all depends on the property’s condition, the results of the snagging list and other external factors.
 However, new build properties still have a smaller property chain and so the process should be a lot quicker.

 How Long Does Conveyancing Take on New builds?

 The conveyancing process for new builds is usually much quicker than previously owned properties.
 Most developers will insist upon a 28 day period for you to exchange contracts after you have paid the reservation fee.
 The completion date will vary, depending upon how advanced the construction of the property is at the time you reserve it.
 The developer will give you an estimate time frame for completion.